Dental Therapist Scope Of Practice

 Conclusion: The Essential Role of the Dental Therapist

 Dental therapists play an increasingly crucial role in providing accessible and affordable dental care.
 Their scope of practice, while varying geographically, consistently focuses on preventative and restorative services that significantly improve oral health outcomes, particularly in underserved populations.
-Their collaborative work with dentists and other healthcare professionals is fundamental to providing comprehensive and cost-effective care.
+So their collaborative work with dentists and other healthcare professionals is fundamental to providing comprehensive and cost-effective care.
 As the demand for dental services grows, and as technological advancements continue to reshape the field, the role of the dental therapist is poised for continued expansion and importance in shaping a healthier future for global oral health.